appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/checkbox-group.md

 <dd>

 This property allows you to set the labels and values for the items.
-You can add these labels and values directly from the user interface or use JavaScript by providing options in JSON format, like:
+You can add these labels and values directly from the user interface or use JavaScript by providing options in JSON format, where each entry must follow the `label-value` format, like:

 ```js
 [